Q. How do I apply for Medicare?

 A. Contact Member Services.

 *Advantage Plus is available for all Senior Advantage (HMO) and Medicare Advantage (HMO) individual plan members.
-Advantage Plus is available for all Medicare Plus (Cost) individual plan members, except for Basic plans.
-In California, Advantage Plus is not available under the Medicare Medi-Cal (HMO SNP) plan.
-In Colorado, Advantage Plus is not available under the Medicare Medicaid (HMO SNP) plan.
+In California, Advantage Plus is not available under the Medicare Medi-Cal (HMO D-SNP) plan.
+In Colorado, Advantage Plus is not available under the Medicare Medicaid (HMO D-SNP) plan.